harpm/Civil-ColumnDesign/README.md

 # Civil-Steal Column Design (ParnoSoft Event)
-Steel column design Program for civil Eng.
+Steel column design Program for civil Engineering; Designing Steel Columns and civil structurs with the best D / C and optimization.